Storyboard[Part 01]

 Technological breakthrough divides the constant of time.
 There was daily life before agriculture, and then after.
 Our chapter using stone tools, ended with metal tools.
 As technology accelerated, so did the potential for fewer people to understand it.
 Inventors initially grasp it, but those who tame it into the right presentation, become the authors of the ensuing chapters: lightbulbs(invented: 1870s), motion picture cameras (invented: 1880s), touchscreens (invented: 1960s), or the internet (invented: 1980s)...remained footnotes until the right demonstration.
 In the 1990s, IBM wanted to author the next chapter.
 However, demonstrating Artificial Intelligence wasn’t like Thomas Edison demonstrating candle-like light, produced artificially.
 Intelligence isn't as obvious, regardless if it's artificial or not.
 IBM began organizing an undeniable watershed moment: An IBM machine autonomously beating the best human chess player, Garry Kasparov.
 This rivalry began in 1989, when a computer named Deep Thought beat a human chess grandmaster for the first time, earning itself a chance to play against Kasparov.

 Gary Kasparov had already beaten 32 of the best chess computers, simultaneously, but Deep Thought offered a new threshold.
 Deep Thought lost both times against Kasparov in 1989, but IBM saw the potential to invest in the prospective machine.
 After years of upgrades and extensive refinements, a match was set up in 1996 between Kasparov(the reigning undefeated chess champion for over a decade) and IBM's re-branded machine, “Deep Blue”.
 The machine shockingly beat Kasparov in their first game.
 Kasparov corrected his complacency and won the rest of the match without losing another game.
-Deep Blue lost, but that first game was enough for IBM to initiate a blockbuster publicity campaign around a rematch.
+Deep Blue had lost, but that first game was enough for IBM to initiate a blockbuster publicity campaign around a rematch.
 For over a year, the Deep Blue team at IBM “hired additional chess grandmasters to improve their endgame databases, evaluation accuracy, and methods to disguise the computer's strategies”.
 They announced the prize fund for the winner contained over a million dollars, which largely favored Kasparov in pre-match predictions.
 Kasparov’s in-match fortitude was known to be second to none; Kasparov had yet to lose a chess match in his professional career.
 In 1997, a small eight-by-eight checkered dance floor for intelligence gained the gravity of a colosseum: Man vs Machine, the seminal demonstration of artificial intelligence vs organic intelligence.
 With increased tensions, Ken Thompson was brought in to monitor the match as an unbiased third party.
 This was needed to appease the usual suspicions of a computer cheating by using a man.
-After the first game, Kasparov happily joined the hundreds of reporters and television crews waiting outside for results.
+After the first game, Kasparov boastfully joined the reporters and television crews waiting outside for results.
 During a tense second game, Deep Blue and Kasparov were taking longer to make their moves.
-Towards the end, Deep Blue took over 15 minutes to make the infamous 36th move.
+Towards the end, Deep Blue took over 15 minutes to make the (now infamous) 36th move.
 A move that made the best human player resign a few moves later and leave without addressing the press.

 With mounting pressure, Kasparov opened the next games with unusual moves, intentionally playing in a way the machine wouldn't have sufficient data on.
 This led to hard-earned draws, keeping the match tied heading into the last game.
 Behind the scenes, there were talks of Deep Blue needing reboots.
 Kasparov felt that a player short-circuiting shouldn’t warrant in-match corrections, and began questioning the fairness of the ordeal.
 Going into the last game, Kasparov was overwhelmed, but unlike the usual intimacy of competitors at the highest level, this wasn’t a collaboration.
 There was no faithful book of each other's moves, at least not for Kasaparov.
 He was guessing what style of play the machine might conjure next, while Deep Blue was analyzing 200 million moves a second.
 In the last game, Deep Blue tactically sacrificed a piece early on—an unexpected style of playing for computers at the time.
 Kasaprov couldn't find a direction for the rest of the game, losing the shortest, most decisive game of the match.
 Twenty years after the world was introduced to the fictitious HAL, IBM's Artificial Intelligence was on a press tour after finally beating Man at his own game.
 But amongst the scientific community, IBM was dissociating its accomplishment from “Artificial Intelligence”, which had become a vague, almost disreputable field.
 DeepBlue possessed no autonomous “learning” apart from simply outputting what intelligent humans exhaustively input into it.
 In Academia, Deep Blue's greatest achievement was perhaps an etymological one; Deep Blue raised the defining bar of “Ai” until it disqualified itself underneath.
 Thereafter, a machine merely appearing intelligent within the confines of a narrow task wasn't “artificially intelligent”.
 At least not to the captain of the Cambridge University chess team, who was watching the televised match from England.